 - The first line presumes that no benefit increases occur (either sold without any benefit increase feature or no FPOs were exercised).

-- The second line reflects the average benefit increase design using the methodology reported in the July article, except that it assumes 25.8 percent elections of five percent compound FPOs, which we inferred in July is indicative of “positive” election FPOs (the increase occurs only if the client elects it).
+- The second line reflects the average benefit increase design using the methodology reported in the July article, except it assumes that 40 percent of FPOs are elected (intended to be indicative of “positive” election FPOs, in which the increase occurs only if the client elects it) and provide five percent compounding.

-- The third line is like the second line except it assumes 90.0 percent FPO election, which we inferred in July is indicative of “negative” election FPOs (the increase occurs unless the client rejects it).
+- The third line is like the second line except it assumes 90 percent of FPOs are elected (intended to be indicative of “negative” election FPOs, in which the increase occurs unless the client rejects it).

 Table 14 indicates that:

-2. The “composite” (average) benefit increase design, assuming that 25.8 percent of FPO offers are exercised is much better, but still leads to significant loss of purchasing power.
-The exception: The WS client gains a bit of purchasing power if the inflation rate is only two percent (the composite with a 25.8 percent FPO election rate is equivalent to a bit more than two percent compounding).
+- The “composite” (average) benefit increase design assuming that 40 percent of FPO offers are exercised preserves purchasing power better than when no increase are assumed, but still generally leads to significant loss of purchasing power.
+The exceptions: both WS and NWS clients gain a bit of purchasing power if the inflation rate is only two percent (the composite with a 40 percent FPO election rate is equivalent to a bit more than two percent compounding).
+With three percent inflation, the loss in purchasing power is a bit less than ten percent.

-3. With 90 percent FPO election rates, insured people will do much better retaining purchasing power.
-The average WS buyer would experience increased purchasing power if inflation averages less than four percent but would lose purchasing power if inflation exceeds four percent.
-The average NWS buyer would lose purchasing power even if inflation is only three percent.
+- With 90 percent FPO election rates, insured people retain more purchasing power compared to no increases or 40 percent election rates.
+The average WS buyer would experience increased purchasing power if inflation averages less than 3.9 percent, but would lose purchasing power if inflation exceeds 3.9 percent.
+The average NWS buyer would experience increased purchasing power if inflation average less than 3.25 percent but would lose purchasing power if inflation exceeds 3.25 percent.

 Table 14 underscores the importance of considering future purchasing power when buying LTCI.
 Please note:

-a) The average WS buyer was 16 years younger, hence has 16 more years of inflation and benefit increases in the above table.
-The effective inflation rate to age 80 is not likely to be the same for 42-year-olds versus 58-year-olds purchasing today.
+a) The average WS buyer was 13 years younger, hence has 16 more years of inflation and benefit increases in the table.
+The effective inflation rate to age 80 is not likely to be the same for 45-year-olds versus 58-year-olds purchasing today.

 b) WS sales have less automatic compounding and more FPOs, so WS results are more sensitive to FPO election rates.